Next Start

 • Thrust: The thrust angle is used to help see if a rear axle is lined up with the front axle and the center of a vehicle.
 The angle is an imaginary line that comes down from the centerline of the rear axle all the way through the vehicle.

 Technicians will check these suspension angles, along with kingpin inclination, axle offset and turning radius.
-They’ll also do an overview of the suspension system as a whole to ensure there are no broken or overly worn parts.
+They’ll also do an overview of the suspension system to ensure there are no broken or overly worn parts.

 Why Heavy-Duty Truck Alignment Is Important